HI-OD2A-P2P/TEDS-Processing/README.md

       * for destination, select 'Microsoft OLE DB Provider for SQL Server' (make sure you don't select 'Microsoft OLE DB Driver for SQL Server')
       * enter the server name
       * select 'Use SQL Server Authentication' and provide the username and password

-~~4.)
-Create the crosswalk tables if they don't already exist (note, this may not be necessary anymore, use the TEDS_D_conversion.py instead):
- - Open the codebook_tables.sql file (these values were derived from the values listed in the [Codebook.pdf](https://www.datafiles.samhsa.gov/sites/default/files/field-uploads-protected/studies/TEDS-D-2006-2014/TEDS-D-2006-2014-datasets/TEDS-D-2006-2014-DS0001/TEDS-D-2006-2014-DS0001-info/TEDS-D-2006-2014-DS0001-info-codebook.pdf) file found on the [SAMHSA TEDS D](https://www.datafiles.samhsa.gov/dataset/teds-d-2021-ds0001-teds-d-2021-ds0001) site)
- - Run the create/insert statements:
- 'mysql -u jgeis -p doh < codebook_tables_mysql.sql'

- 5.)
-Create a new table that has all the codes converted to human readable format:
- - Open the TEDS_conversion.sql or TEDS_DOH_conversion.sql file as appropriate.
-(The DOH version eliminates all states except Hawaii and changes the column names to DOH's format)
- - Run one of the following queries:
-      * mysql -u jgeis -p doh < TEDS_conversion.sql
-      * mysql -u jgeis -p doh < TEDS_DOH_conversion.sql
- ~~

 4.)
 No longer using crosswalk tables as that wasn't accounting for all the differences between years.
 Instead, using code found at https://github.com/kabellhart/teds-processing/blob/main/README.md to create a csv of all the human readable translations of